-Homework Assignment: Based on concepts discussed in the lab you will be given the opportunity to practice what you have learned by applying through a series of practical challenges
+Homework and In Class Assignment: Based on concepts discussed in the lab you will be given the opportunity to practice what you have learned by applying through a series of practical challenges

-Daily Wrap-up: You will summarize what you learned in your own words.
-These questions will be integrated into assignments.
+Daily Wrap-up: You will summarize by reflecting on what you learned in your own words.
+Questions from this activity will be integrated into assignments.

-On the final day of class, students will have their final project presentations which will be conducted in the virtual classroom.
+On the final day of class, students will have their final project presentations.
 Parents are invited to attend.

 Angela Usha Ramnarine-Rieks, Ph.D.